nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 The date from which the medication or medical device is authorised under this plan.

 Use one of the following dates in order of descending preference:
-*	The authorised date as recorded in the patient record.
+*	the authorised date as recorded in the patient record
-    * For authorisation that were performed during a consultation this will be the date when the consultation took place.
+    * for authorisation that were performed during a consultation this will be the date when the consultation took place
-*	The date of the first issue under the medication/medical device plan
+*	the date of the first issue under the medication/medical device plan
-*	The date the medication/medical device plan was recorded onto the system (the audit date).
+*	the date the medication/medical device plan was recorded onto the system (the audit date)

 `Period.end` is **REQUIRED**.